 - Describe the risks of misappropriation or loss associated with various types of Non-DVP trading.
 What controls do investment advisers have in place to address the risks of misappropriation related to such trading?
 What types of independent checks, other than a surprise examination, do investment advisers use currently to test these controls?

-- Are there particular types of securities transactions settled on a Non-DVP basis that present greater or lesser risk of misappropriation or loss?
+- Are there particular types of securities transactions settled on a Non-DVP basis that present a greater or lesser risk of misappropriation or loss?

 - What role do custodians play in the settlement process of Non-DVP trading?
 What role do they play in mitigating risks of misappropriation or loss arising from such trading?